Try the development version¶

 they exist on your remote copy of astropy on GitHub.

-There is one special branch, called master.
+There is one special branch, called main.
 Right now it is the one you are

 working on; you can tell because it has a marker next to it in your list of

-To make a long story short, you never want to work on master.
+To make a long story short, you never want to work on main.
 Always work on a branch.

 To avoid potential confusion down the road, make your own branch now; this one you can call anything you like (when making contributions you should use a meaningful more name):